Qumulo/auditlogs-elasticsearch/docker-readme.md

 <img src="./pics/docker-versus-docker-on-vm.png" style="width: 400px;"/>

+### VM Map Count for Elasticsearch

+Elasticsearch uses a memory mapped directory by default to store its indices.
+The default for most Linux operating systems on mmap counts is likely to be too low, which may result in out of memory exceptions.

+So, you will need to set them higher in order for Elasticsearch to run with no errors.
+The commands
+are:

+  * `sudo sysctl -w vm.max_map_count=262144`
+  * `sudo echo 'vm.max_map_count=262144' >> /etc/sysctl.conf` (to persist reboots)

 ## Installing Docker on Ubuntu 18.04

 We are going to use Ubuntu Server 18.04 LTS as the example for our installation instructions.
 If your